 Our amazing Osteopath Megan Rogerson, gives her clinical experience in working with clients who have Osgood Schlatter disease.
 A keen sports person herself, she loves nothing better than getting on her horse, or doing a gym work out!

-Anatomy- below is a picture of the knee.
-As you can see the knee is made up of 2 bones, the femur (your thigh bone) and your tibia (your shin bone).
-The muscles at the front of your thigh are your quadricep muscles and they come together to form a tendon which houses the knee cap (patella) which then attaches below your knee to the top of your shin bone.
-It’s at this point where adolescents feel the pain from Osgood schlatter.
+– below is a picture of the knee.
+As you can see the knee is made up of 2 bones.
+The femur (your thigh bone) and your tibia (your shin bone).
+The muscles at the front of your thigh are your quadricep muscles.
+They come together to form a tendon which houses the knee cap (patella).
+This then attaches below your knee to the top of your shin bone.
+It’s at this point where adolescents feel the pain from Osgood Schlatter.

 It’s important to get your child’s knee pain diagnosed by a medical professional to make sure they get the right diagnosis and treatment.
 Here at Back 2 Balance our osteopaths and chiropractors are trained to make the correct diagnosis.
 Most of the time x rays are not needed to diagnose Osgood Schlatter.
 However, we do have an on site x-ray facility if it is required.
 Have a read of this blog on how osteopaths and chiropractors can help with sports injuries.

-So how to treat the problem… Osgood Schlatter is self resolving but this can take anywhere from 12-24 months, so there are things that can be done to help the healing process.
+So how to treat the problem… Osgood Schlatter is self resolving but this can take anywhere from 12-24 months.
+There are things that can be done to help the healing process.
 Due to the fact it is aggravated by activity, it can help to ice the knee before and after exercise with an ice pack covered in a tea towel for up to 15 minutes.

-It is important to address any biomechanical factors that may be contributing to the problem, because the pain is caused by the quadricep muscles pulling it is important to make sure that there is no particular tightness through those muscles.
-Therefore osteopathy, chiropractic and massage can help loosen off those muscles, along with giving your child some stretches to do at home, follow this link to a useful quadricep stretch.
+It is important to address any biomechanical factors that may be contributing to the problem.
+This is because the pain is caused by the quadricep muscles, pulling it is important to make sure that there is no particular tightness through those muscles.
+Therefore osteopathy, chiropractic and massage can help loosen off those muscles.
+Giving your child some stretches to do at home will also massively help.
+Follow this link to a useful quadricep stretch.